ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ## Upgrading from a Read-only Replica
 {: #upgrading-replica}

-You can also upgrade by setting up a read-only replica.
+Upgrade by [configuring a read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas).
 Provision a read-only replica with the same database version as your deployment and wait while it replicates all of your data.
 Once your deployment and its replica are synced, promote and upgrade the read-only replica to a full, stand-alone deployment running the new version of the database.
+To perform the upgrade and promotion step, use a POST request to the [`/deployments/{id}/remotes/promotion`](https://cloud.ibm.com/apidocs/cloud-databases-api#promote-read-only-replica-to-a-full-deployment) endpoint with the version that you want to upgrade to in the body of the request.

-[Configuring Read-only Replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) covers the provisioning, syncing, and other details for read-only replicas.
-To perform the upgrade and promotion step, use a POST to the [`/deployments/{id}/remotes/promotion`](https://cloud.ibm.com/apidocs/cloud-databases-api#promote-read-only-replica-to-a-full-deployment) endpoint with the version that you want to upgrade to in the body of the request.
+This request looks like:
 ```sh
 curl -X POST \
   https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/remotes/promotion \